SaraMathews/My-Healthy-Mind/README.md

 ### View Past Journal entries

 - This feature lets the user view their past journal entries as a list, in a convenient way.
 When the user clicks on the list item for the journal they want to view, it expands to view the journal content.
 To collapse the opened jounal the user can click on the list item again.
-- The ability to view past journals allows the user to look back and reflect on previous days thoughts and feelings.
+- The ability to view past journals allows the user to look back and reflect on previous days, thoughts, and feelings.

 ![Past Journals](docs/past_journals.png)
 ![Past Journals expanded](docs/past_journals_expand.png)

 ### Delete Past Journal entries

-- On each journal there is a delete button that allows the user to delete journal entries that they no longer wish to keep.
+- On each journal there is a delete button that allows the user to delete Journal entries that they no longer wish to keep.
   It gives the user the flexibility to delete journals that no longer serve a purpose or that they would rather not have on record.
-- The user is taken to a confirmation page where they have to confirm they want to delete the journal, or they have the option to cancel the initiated deletion.
+- The user is taken to a confirmation page where they have to confirm the deletion of the journal entry, or they have the option to cancel the initiated deletion.
-- A success message is displayed when the journal has been deleted sucessfully.
+- A success message is displayed when the journal entry has been deleted sucessfully.

 ![Delete Journal confirm](docs/confirm_deletion.png)
 ![Delete Journal success](docs/deleted.png)

 ### Edit Past Journal entries

-- On each journal entry there is an edit button that lets the user edit the Journal entry.
+- On each journal entry there is an edit button that lets the user edit the journal entry.
 This gives the user the ability to make changes or correct mistakes.
 The user can either save the updated form or cancel the ongoing edit.
 - A success message is displayed when the journal has been updated sucessfully.

 ![Edit Journal](docs/edit_journal.png)